gravesa333/Electricity_Load_Forecasting/README.md

 All relevant information was exported to Tableau to display the forecasts in a dashboard (see "Load_Forecasting_Dashboard.twb" in Presentation folder).

+See blog post published on Towards Data Science for more details (along with the notebooks listed in the outline below): [Time Series Forecasting with a SARIMA Model] (https://towardsdatascience.com/time-series-forecasting-with-a-sarima-model-db051b7ae459)

 ### Jupyter Notebook Organization/Project Process